prebid/prebid.github.io/dev-docs/modules/userId.md

 #### LiveIntent ID configuration

+{: .alert.alert-info :}
+NOTE: For optimal performance, the LiveIntent ID module should be called at every opportunity.
+It is best not to use `params.storage` with this module as the module has its own optimal caching mechanism.

 {: .table .table-bordered .table-striped }
 | Param under userSync.userIds[] | Scope | Type | Description | Example |
 | --- | --- | --- | --- | --- |